Triggering actions at runtime

 Jump to Content Item

-The Jump to Content Item Action opens a visual from Discover at runtime.
+The Jump to Content Item Action opens a discovery at runtime.
 Since this is a visual and not a presentation, any cross-filtering from the trigger element is passed to the content item when the target visual opens in a new browser tab.

 With the presentation open at runtime: